-Accreditation: UKAS accredited for potable & process waters.
+Accreditation: UKAS accredited for potable, process, swimming pool and hospital waters.

 Turnaround time: 1 – 3 days depending on the test

 This test is a general indication on the overall quality of the water and does not indicate if a sample will be harmful to drink or not.
 A raised TVC in a drinking water can impart a stale/stagnant taste and/or odour to the water.
 Typically the TVC test is undertaken at 22oC and 37oC for drinking water and most other types of water, and at 30oC for cooling tower samples.